Surgical approach (not a single operation, typical surgical responses to bleeding/coagulopathy)

 - Hypocalcaemia: citrate from transfused blood chelates Ca2+ (required for multiple coagulation steps) → hypotension and coagulopathy

-- Management: active warming, warmed fluids/blood, minimise exposure; restore perfusion and ventilation; monitor and replace ionised calcium; use MHP and targeted components
+- Management: active warming, warmed fluids/blood, minimise exposure, restore perfusion and ventilation, monitor and replace ionised calcium, use MHP and targeted components

 Outline a practical approach to managing warfarin-associated major bleeding requiring emergency surgery.